Dunkirk (1958 film): Box office

-Critical
+Reviews

 Bosley Crowther, in his New York Times review, praised the performances of the leads and supporting cast.

 Later reviews give positive to mixed feelings on the film.
 A review for "The Movie Scene" gave the film three out of five stars, praising the performances of the leads, and the effects.
 Nerdly.co.uk notes the film has "a level of authenticity that is surprisingly truthful, even about the mishandling of events by the British".
 The critic Derek Winnert noted that the film was "long, ambitious, engrossing, intelligent and informative film, and not nearly as celebrated as it should be."

 A review for The Spinning Image noted that "while it was a hit in its day and went onto be a staple of television broadcasts for many years, you can't but mention it was overshadowed by Christopher Nolan's Dunkirk in 2017 which applied twenty-first century techniques to a nineteen-forties plot and was one of the biggest movies of the twenty-tens, but the '58 version had a power of its own, and should not be dismissed."
 Another reviewer said that the film "pales beside Nolan’s film, but in many respects, it more accurately reflects the British attitude in the immediate post-World War II period and is a good complement to it."